mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | Same as export_data_model, only the created data model will contain only information required for visualization in CellBlender.
 This makes the loading ofthemodel by CellBlender faster and also allows to avoid potential compatibility issues.

+* | **release_molecules**

+   * | release_site: ReleaseSite

+  | Performs immediate release based on the definition of the release site argument.
+  | If called within a callback, the molecules are released in time when the callback occurred.
+  | The ReleaseSite.release_time attribute is ignored.

 * | **get_molecule_ids**

    * | species: Species = None